 What You’ll Need to Know About How to Score in Bull Riding

-To start off: There’s a huge difference between scoring and winning.
-If you’re not familiar with rodeo, it may be true to you that to score in bull riding you simply have to hold on.
-But no cowboy will actually win with that mindset.
+To start: There’s a huge difference between scoring and winning.
+If you’re not familiar with rodeo, it may be true to you that to score in bull riding, you simply have to hold on, but no bull rider will ever actually win with that mindset.

-When scoring a bull ride, judges look for a bull’s style of movement, overall agility, and the speed of its moves.
-In general, bulls have more raw power – and a totally different style of movement – when compared to bucking horses.
-They’re more likely to spin in tight, quick circles, which makes it crucial for cowboys to be balanced during their rides.
-Judges also look for constant control and rhythm in the rider as he tries to match his movements with the bull.
+The stock points come from the difficulty of the bull.
+For example, bulls that run and kick in a straight line won’t produce the number of points of bulls that turn back (spin) and buck close to the chute gates.
+Judges look for a bull’s style of movement, overall agility, and speed of its moves.
+In general, bulls have a raw power that can buck cowboys off fast with quick spins and vertical bucks, making it crucial for cowboys to be balanced and in sync with the bull during their rides.
+Judges look for constant control and rhythm in the rider as he tries to match his movements with the bull.

 However, in some instances, if the rider’s score is very low due to a bull’s poor performance, such as the bull stumbling or running into a fence, the judges may offer the rider the option of a re-ride.
 Giving up his original score, the rider will wait until all other riders have had their turn and then ride again.
 While this may seem great for the rider to get a second shot, he risks being bucked off and receiving a “no score.”

 Are you hooked on 8-second rides yet?
 You can see this exciting event in action by joining us for February, June, and October rodeo events in Kissimmee, Florida!